NxRoot/wwm-player/README.md

 # Where Winds Meet - Keystroke Player
-Simple keystroke emulation player for Where Winds Meet
+Simple keystroke emulation player for Where Winds Meet.

+> ⚠️ **WARNING: Use at Your Own Risk**
+> I'm unsure if you can get banned, since I haven't been until now.

 https://github.com/user-attachments/assets/f15f27c5-8565-43d1-8cd5-73f351e13a28

 | 21 Keys | 36 Keys |
 |---|---|